materialsproject/fireworks/docs/transfertask.rst

 =========================================
-Using the Transfer Task to transfer files
+Using the FileTransferTask to transfer files
 =========================================

 Introduction
 ============

-The Transfer Task is a built-in FireTask for moving and copying files, perhaps to a remote server.
+The FileTransferTask is a built-in FireTask for moving and copying files, perhaps to a remote server.
 Its usage is straightforward:

 * a ``files`` key that contains a list of files to move or copy
 * additional options control how directory names are interpreted, how to perform the move/copy, and what to do in case of errors